mrochk/pettingzoo-dilemmas/README.md

 |--------|--------|
 | **(11, 0)**  | **(10, 10)** |

-It is in fact a variant of the Stag Hunt game, where players the *(Stag, Stag)* state is less advantageous, and players lose more when trying to catch the Stag.
+It is in fact a variant of the Stag Hunt game, where the *(Stag, Stag)* state is less advantageous, and players lose more when trying to catch the Stag.